tottenjordan/crispy_towers/notes_on_poetry.md

 After reloading the Workbench instance (`ctrl + r`), you should see `$ENV_DISPLAY` available as a notebook kernel

 # Notes

-## TODOs
-* is it easier to just enter the correct version range in Step 2's `interactive mode`?

 ### version constraints